What the World Needs Now Is Love: Recording history

+Glenn Yarbrough recorded a version on his 1965 album It's Gonna Be Fine.

 An instrumental version of the song was featured regularly on the Jerry Lewis MDA Telethon for many years, most frequently heard when pledge amounts were announced on the broadcast.

+R&B singer Luther Vandross recorded a version of the song on his 1994 album Songs.

 Burt Bacharach performs a version of the song in the 1997 American film Austin Powers: International Man of Mystery, with the film's director describing Bacharach's performance as "the heart of our film".

-Missi Hale performs a version of the song for the closing credits of the animated film The Boss Baby.
+DeShannon's version of the song was selected by the U.S. Library of Congress for preservation in the National Recording Registry in 2023.

+In 2016, Broadway for Orlando recorded the song for sales to benefit the victims of the Orlando nightclub shooting.

 Tom Clay version

 In addition to the DeShannon hit recording and the numerous cover versions, "What the World Needs Now is Love" served as the basis for a distinctive 1971 remix.
 Disc jockey Tom Clay was working at radio station KGBS in Los Angeles, California, when he created the single "What the World Needs Now is Love/Abraham, Martin and John" (combining with the top 5 hit, in 1968, by Dion), a social commentary that became a surprise hit record that summer.

 The song begins with a man asking a young girl to define such words as bigotry, segregation, and hatred (to which the girl says she does not know); she says that prejudice is "when someone's sick".
 Following that is a soundbite of a drill sergeant leading a platoon into training, along with gunfire sound effects, after which are snippets of the two songs – both as recorded by the Blackberries, a session recording group.
 Interspersed are excerpts of speeches by John F. Kennedy, Robert F. Kennedy, the eulogy given (by Ted Kennedy) after Robert's assassination, and Martin Luther King Jr., and soundbites of news coverage of each assassination.
 The ending of the song is a reprise of the introduction.